skatsaounis/cna-hands/04-cna-lb.md

 Now off to deploy Gorb

 1. At first, we should create a new virtual service that gorb should perform load balancing for.
+   The virtual service will have as Virtual IP the IP address bound to `enp0s3`, virtual port 4444, and protocol "tcp".
+   Also, it will use Round-Robin distribution.

    Replace `$IP_ADDR` with the IP address bound to enp0s3